studywgf/summary/使用openvino推理ppyolo、ppyoloe.md

 --input_model= < PATH_TO_MODEL_DIR\model.pdmodel>
  ```

- for ppyoloe: compare with ppyolo, command not have im_shape node
+ For ppyoloe: compare with ppyolo, command not have im_shape node
  ```
  mo --output_dir <PATH_TO_OUTPUT_DIR> \
 --reverse_input_channels \